 Collegium Musicum Weimar

-Program and dates in the summer semester 2025
+Program and dates in the winter semester 2025/26

 Rehearsal dates